Echotengli/Echotengli.github.io/cv.md

 ## RESEARCH PROJECTS

 - Participated in ***Sharing of Entrepreneurial Internship Bases for University Students and Sino-Foreign Agricultural Science and Technology Cooperation in the Context of "Belt and Road".*** OEI under 'Belt and Road Initiative' in Cultural and Educational Sector, DL20180061.
 Mar 2018&ndash;Dec 2020, CNY315,000
-- Participated in ***Research on innovation product diffusion model and application based on micro-individual dynamic decision-making.*** Humanities and Social Sciences Youth Foundation of Ministry of Education of China, 17YJC630159.
+- Participated in ***Research on Innovation Product Diffusion Model and Application Based on Micro-Individual Dynamic Decision-Making.*** Humanities and Social Sciences Youth Foundation of Ministry of Education of China, 17YJC630159.
 July 2017&ndash;Dec 2020, CNY80,000
 - Participated in ***Survey on the Current Situation of Egyptian Agriculture and Analysis of the Potential of China-Egypt Agricultural Cooperation.*** International Science and Technology Cooperation Cultivation Project of Huazhong Agricultural University Autonomous Science and Technology Innovation Fund, 2662017PY071.
 May 2017&ndash;Dec 2018, CNY100,000
 - Participated in ***State Council's '13th Five-Year Plan' Rural Development and Poverty Alleviation Project in Hubei Province***, Dec 2016